Universal bounds on optimization of free energy harvesting

 There is an important special case in which our optimization problem is simplified.
 Suppose that $\feasibleset$ does not enforce additional constraints on $\pp$ and $\JJ$ (more generally, we permit topological constraints if the graph of allowed transitions is connected and contains all $n$ states).
 Then, the objective is maximized in limit of fast control, $\JJ\to \infty$ and $\epr(\JJ)\to 0$.
 We can then write \eqref{eq:Gmax00} as an optimization over steady-state distributions:

 The optimal $\popt$ is unique as long as the baseline rate matrix is irreducible.
-The optimal control rate matrix is very fast ($R^{c*}\to \infty$) and obeys detailed balance for $\popt$, $R^{c*}_{ji} \popti_i= R^{c*}_{ij} \popti_j$ (\smrefnocite{sec:optimization-properties-wmax} and \smref{sec:achievability}).
+The optimal control rate matrix is very fast ($R^{c*}\to \infty$) and obeys detailed balance for $\popt$, $R^{c*}_{ji} \popti_i= R^{c*}_{ij} \popti_j$.
+For details, see \smrefnocite{sec:optimization-properties-wmax} and \smref{sec:achievability}.

-\mysection{Bacteriorhodopsin}
+\mainsection{Bacteriorhodopsin}

-We illustrate our results using bacteriorhodopsin, a light-driven proton pump from Archae~\cite{lanyi2004bacteriorhodopsin}.
+We illustrate our results using bacteriorhodopsin, a light-driven proton pump from Archaea~\cite{lanyi2004bacteriorhodopsin}.

 We define a thermodynamically consistent model of the bacteriorhodopsin cycle using published thermodynamic~\cite{varo1991thermodynamics} and kinetic~\cite{lorenz-fonfriaSpectroscopicKineticEvidence2009} data ({see \smref{sec:br}}).
-The system operates in a cyclical manner, absorbing a photon and pumping a proton during each turn of the cycle (Fig.~\ref{fig:br-data}, top left).
+The system operates in a cyclical manner, absorbing a photon and pumping a proton during each turn of the cycle (Fig.~\ref{fig:1}, right).
 Specifically, the transition $M_{1}\to M_{2}$ pumps a proton out of the cell.
 This stores free energy in the internal reservoir (the membrane electrochemical potential),

-where $e$ is the elementary charge constant, $\Delta\psi$ is the membrane electrical potential, and $\Delta\text{pH}$ is the membrane pH difference. \newstuff{The other transitions in the cycle do not affect the free energy of the internal reservoir ($g_{ij}=0$ and $\dot{g}_i=0$).}
+where $e$ is the elementary charge constant, $\Delta\psi$ is the membrane electrical potential, and $\Delta\text{pH}$ is the membrane pH difference.
+The other transitions in the cycle do not affect the free energy of the internal reservoir ($g_{ij}=0$ and $\dot{g}_i=0$).

 During the transition $\mathrm{bR}\to K$, the system leaves the ground state by absorbing a photon at 580nm, thereby harvesting free energy from the external source and dissipating some heat to the environment at $T=293^{\circ}$ K. This transition is much faster (picoseconds) than the other transitions in the photocycle (micro- to milliseconds).
 As commonly done in photochemistry~\cite{penocchio2021nonequilibrium}, we coarse-grain transitions $O\to\mathrm{bR}$ and $\mathrm{bR}\to K$ into a single effective transition $O\to K$.